leomrocha/minibrain/ReadingList.md

 Incredible paper with a great plasticity method that is easy to implement.
 Number of trainable parameters duplicates, plus there is a hebbian trace to keep track of.
-Mermory usage is 3 times the one of a normal network but the power of the networs seems much higher.
+Memory usage is 3 times the one of a normal network but the power of the networs seems much higher.

 ### BACKPROPAMINE: TRAINING SELF-MODIFYING NEURAL NETWORKS WITH DIFFERENTIABLE NEUROMODULATED PLASTICITY
 * https://openreview.net/pdf?id=r1lrAiA5Ym
 * https://github.com/leomrocha/backpropamine

-THIS Paper
+THIS Paper -> I need to implement everything from the Differential plasticity plus this one ( relatively small changes )

 ### Paired Open-Ended Trailblazer (POET): Endlessly Generating Increasingly Complex and Diverse Learning Environments and Their Solutions
 * https://arxiv.org/abs/1901.01753

+This paper too might be interesting for generating the training elements

 ### One-Shot Neural Architecture Search via Compressive Sensing
 * https://arxiv.org/abs/1906.02869